 Your email newsletter should contain a call to action.

 A call to action is precisely what you want your reader to do when they open your newsletter.
 As we have mentioned, this could be several things.
-But keep this action front and center in your readers’ mind.
+But keep this action front and center in your readers’ minds.

 If you want them to read your latest blog post – this template puts your latest offering front and center.
 It is deliberately honest in what the sender wants to achieve.